Skip to the content.

 Open Workload Project

-We believe in:
+We trust in:

 Supported platforms

 Sky Port targets support for the Linux operating system.
-A reasonable effort is made to support all major, modern Linux distributions on ARM64 and X86_64 architectures; however, validation is limited to the most recent releases of Ubuntu/X86_64 systems.
+A reasonable effort is made to support all major, modern Linux distributions on ARM64 and X86_64 architectures.
+However, validation is limited to the most recent releases of Ubuntu/X86_64 systems.

 Current status